pmeeny/CI-MS2-BicepMusicFanSite/README.md

 sendEmail.js | 0 errors and 0 warnings | [Results](assets/images/testing/jshint/sendemail_jshint.JPG)
 questions.js | 0 errors and 0 warnings | [Results](assets/images/testing/jshint/questions_jshint.JPG)

-- I have analysed the warning in events.js, and consider it not to be a serious issue
+- I have analysed the warning in events.js, and consider it not to be a serious issue, it is in relation to using the new keyword to create an instance of a google map object in the code
 <br>

 # Deployment